timsbiomed/tims-ig/examples/README.md

     * A `"Links":` array of objects that contain `"title":` and `"link":` keys.
 This array helps with holding links to a GitHub issue, references for the example, etc.  The `"title":` key holds some label or name for the link.

     * A `"Schema":` key.
 This is an enumeration of the various FHIR structure names for which you can create an example.
 For example, if you would like to create an example of the CodeableConcept data type, you would use Ctrl+Space to get the suggestions and then type to filter to CodeableConcept.
+You can also create full resources.

     * An `"Instance":` key that holds the FHIR instance.
 It is an instance of the FHIR structure name you selected for the `"Schema":` key.